astronomer/docs/astro/astro-support.md

 ## Book office hours in the Cloud UI

 If you don't require break-fix support, Astronomer recommends scheduling a meeting with the Astronomer Data Engineering team during office hours.
 In an office hour meeting, you can ask questions, make feature requests, or get expert advice for your data pipelines.
-Office hours are ideal if:
+Office hours are recommended if:

 - You have questions about best practices for an action in Airflow or on Astro.
 - You have a feature request related to Astro or Airflow.